-Look closely and it’s easy to see opportunities everywhere, not just inside boxes, but under bottle caps, on the inside of snack bags, under the lids of yogurt containers, and more.
+Look closely and it’s easy to see opportunities for backside printing everywhere — not just inside boxes, but under bottle caps, on the inside of snack bags, under the lids of yogurt containers, and more.
 In many markets, however, less than 1% of all food products are capitalizing on these typically blank areas by using what the industry calls “backside” or “inside” printing.
 The few that do — including household names like General Mills, Nestlé and others — have demonstrated its ability to boost customer engagement with their brands.

 So why isn’t more of this valuable interior packaging space being used?